openfiesta/openfiestalab/labguide/labs/bio.md

 Professionally e have expertise in tissue engineering, nanotechnology, and biosensing.
 A complete electronics nerd, and a DIYBiologist by heart.

-He is graduated in biological sciences in the Complutense University of Madrid and now he is enrolled as a student of the BIO3 master of openFIESTA faculty.
+He is graduated in biological sciences in the Complutense University of Madrid and now he is enrolled as a student of the BIO3 master of Open FIESTA faculty.

 ## Equipments